featured image ornaments

 Getting Inspiration From Magazines, etc.

-Step 4: Need Some New Holiday Inspiration?
+Step 4: Need a New Tradition?

+Want to begin a new tradition or Christmas activities?
 It’s a great time to look through magazines, blogs, your favorite decorating books, and of course Pinterest and Instagram which are filled with great Christmas ideas.

 Pinecone-Wreath